Old Town San Diego State Historic Park

-Old Town San Diego State Historic Park, located in the Old Town neighborhood of San Diego, California, is a state protected historical park in San Diego.
-It commemorates the early days of the City of San Diego and includes many historic buildings from the period 1820 to 1870.
+Old Town San Diego State Historic Park is a state protected historical park in the Old Town neighborhood of San Diego, California.
+The park commemorates the early days of San Diego; it includes many historic buildings from the period 1820 to 1870.
 The park was established in 1968.
 In 2005 and 2006, California State Parks listed Old Town San Diego as the most visited state park in California.

-In 1969, the site was registered as California Historical Landmark #830.
+In 1969, the site was registered as California Historical Landmark No. 830.
 Then on September 3, 1971, it was added to the National Register of Historic Places as Old Town San Diego Historic District.

 History

 The first European settlement on the West Coast of the present-day United States was the San Diego Presidio, a military outpost of Spanish California, founded by Gaspar de Portolà in 1769.
 Mission San Diego de Alcalá was founded by Father Junípero Serra the same year.
 The Presidio and Mission were originally built on a bluff above the San Diego River, Presidio Hill, which is now the site of the city-owned Presidio Park and which is immediately adjacent to Old Town State Historic Park.

 After five years the Mission moved to a location several miles upriver at the present site of Mission San Diego de Alcalá.
 Presidio Hill remained the primary settlement for several decades because it was defensible against attack by European enemies or hostile Native Americans.
 As the need for defense decreased, settlers preferred to live at the base of the hill because of greater convenience.
 In the 1820s the town of San Diego grew up at the base of the bluff, at the site commemorated by Old Town San Diego State Historic Park.
 The Presidio was abandoned and fell into disrepair.

 During the pueblo period following Mexican independence, the Old Town area was the commercial and governmental hub of the region, even though its population was never more than a few hundred.
-San Diego during this period is vividly described by Richard Henry Dana, Jr. in his classic book Two Years Before the Mast.
+San Diego during this period is vividly described by Richard Henry Dana Jr. in his classic book Two Years Before the Mast.
 In 1834 the Mexican government granted San Diego the status of a pueblo or chartered town; however, its pueblo status was revoked in 1838 due to declining population.
 One problem limiting the town's growth was its location far from navigable water.
-All imports and exports had to be brought ashore in Point Loma and carried several miles over the La Playa Trail to the town.
+All imports and exports had to be brought ashore in Point Loma and carried several miles over La Playa Trail to the town.